 I was so excited to see this challenge when it was posted earlier this month because we love bread in any shape or form.
 Ask my boys what they want for a snack, and they'll say anything in the bread category even before cake, cookies, ice cream, popsicles, and lollipops.
 It's almost as if this month's Daring Baker hosts KellyPea and Ben could read my mind!
 The recipe comes from Sherry Yard's The Secrets of Baking, but it's no big secret that this is a delicious pastry!
 The dough is fragrant and easy to work with.
 We could choose our filling and substitute flavors in the dough if we wanted, and of course we had to make at least one braid, then we could do whatever we wanted with the remaining dough.
 I stuck with the dough recipe as is and made a cherry filling.
 So far I've only made the braid, but I envision some nice little pastries for our 4th of July breakfast, maybe with some of the apple butter I made last fall.

 I knew if I could pull it off my family would love it, but I was worried, too.
 My health has been an issue for a while now and I've been struggling in the last couple months.
-I won’t go into all the details here, but you can read my coming out story over at DC Metro Moms Blog.
 Oh, and I decided it was time to go back to work part-time after a two-year hiatus.
 Could I possibly squeeze anything else into this month?
 The answer is obviously “no” because I am late with my challenge!

 My plan was to make the braid for Father's Day weekend, but I wasn't well.
 I had to work the following weekend, and last weekend we were supposed to leave for vacation, so I wrote a pitiful email to Lis and Ivonne bowing out for June.
 (It really was pathetic, I'm embarrassed to say.)
-Then on Wednesday I got a call from my doctor saying we needed to schedule a biopsy ASAP, so I’m going in tomorrow.
-(Not really looking forward to it, but at least we’ll have some answers.)
-We postponed vacation and I vowed I would start the challenge last Friday evening.
-Friday evening came and I couldn’t do it because my brain was in a fog and I couldn’t focus, and Saturday was more of the same.
-It all came down to Sunday, posting day.
+It came down to the last day, posting day.